 Although the Copernican (or heliocentric) hypothesis proved to be a sound basis for the computation of navigators' tables (the needs for which were stimulating renewed interest in astronomy), it did not become unassailably established in astronomical theory until Newton published his mathematical derivation of Kepler's laws in 1687.
 In the meanwhile Kepler, working on the superb observational data of Tycho Brahe, had shown the orbit of Mars to be elliptical and not circular and Galileo had used the newly invented telescope to discover sunspots, the phase of Venus and four moons of Jupiter.

-Since the 17th century the development of astronomy has followed on successive improvements in the design of telescopes.
+Since the seventeenth century the development of astronomy has followed on successive improvements in the design of telescopes.
 In 1781 William Herschel discovered Uranus, the first discovery of a new planet to be made in historical times.
 Measurement of the parallax of a few stars in 1838 first allowed the estimation of interstellar distances.
 Analysis of the Fraunhofer lines in the solar spectrum gave scientists the first indication of the chemical composition of the stars.

-In the 20th century and up to the present day, the scope of observational astronomy has been extended to electromagnetic radiation emitted by celestial objects from the shortest wavelengths (gamma rays) to the longest radio waves), taking in X-rays, ultraviolet, optical, and infrared.
+In the twentieth century and up to the present day, the scope of observational astronomy has been extended to electromagnetic radiation emitted by celestial objects from the shortest wavelengths (gamma rays) to the longest radio waves), taking in X-rays, ultraviolet, optical, and infrared.
 As the Earth's atmosphere absorbs most of these radiations from space, telescopes have been launched into orbit to gain an unobstructed view of the heavens.